What are early signs of shock in a patient?

 Prepare for the Basic Knowledge Assessment Test (BKAT) ICU.
 Study with comprehensive quizzes, flashcards, and multiple-choice questions with explanations.
 Get ready to excel in your assessment and advance your skills in intensive care unit practices!

-The early signs of shock in a patient typically include tachycardia (increased heart rate), hypotension (low blood pressure), and altered mental status.
+The hallmark early signs of shock generally include tachycardia, hypotension, and altered mental status.

 Subscribe